 Originating from the Austro-Hungarian Empire era, knedle have remained popular in Croatia for almost a century, particularly in the north.

-There is some good news for lovers of the boiled potato-dough filled dumplings in Zagreb with a specialised local dedicated to the knedle opening.
+There was some good news for lovers of the boiled potato-dough filled dumplings in Zagreb a few months back with the opening of a specialised local dedicated to the knedle.

-As Journal first revealed, Knedlica Da!
-Bar will offer sweet and savoury versions of the favourite treat which are created in collaboration with several top confectioners and chefs, and the collaboration with Petra Jelenić and the mentorship of master confectioner Admir Karalić stand out.
+Knedlica Da!
+Bar offers sweet and savoury versions of the favourite treat which are created in collaboration with several top confectioners and chefs, and the collaboration with Petra Jelenić and the mentorship of master confectioner Admir Karalić stand out.

 Initially, the knedle are available at Ambar bistro and bar on Britanac at Ilica 67, and they are also available to order through delivery services.